hrr24-TooManyTabs/planendar/PRESS-RELEASE.md

   > Anyone who needs a simple and elegant way to manage a busy schedule.

 ## Summary ##
-  > To often our digital calendars become over booked with appointments and quickly become unreadable.
+  > Too often our digital calendars become over booked with appointments and quickly become unreadable.
 Planendar originates from the belief that a calendar should be the most useful organizational tool at your disposal.

 ## Problem ##
   > Planendar provides a clean and easy to use digital calendar alternative.